vflorelo/ggcb/README.md

 chmod 775 ggcb.sh build_gen_map.sh
 ```

-BLASTn and xmllint must also be installed and available in your `$PATH`
+EMBOSS BLASTn and xmllint must also be installed and available in your `$PATH`

 For editing purposes, the font [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro) should be installed in your system.